pablovegan/Python-tips-tools/README.md

     └── example.ipynb
 ```

 First, we find the README, which contains whatever useful information the author of the repository wants to transmit us.
-Usually it begins with a short description of the package, and follows with sections on how to install it, a quick usage guide, references, how to contribute and the license.
+Usually it begins with a short description of the package, and follows with sections on how to install it, a quick usage guide, references, how to contribute and the license (see [`README_template.md`](README_template.md) for an example).

 Next we find [`pyproject.toml`](pyproject.toml), a configuration file with metadata about our project and configuration options for the tools that we use during development (e.g. linters and formatters).
 Usually you can copy configuration files from other projects (like this one) and tweak them to fit your needs.